Easy Jalapeño Pretzel Poppers Recipe

 Instructions

-• Preheat the oven to 425 F. Bring a large pot of water to a boil and add the baking soda.
-Open the biscuits and split each in half by gently pulling apart the layers.
+• Preheat the oven to 425°F. Bring a large pot of water to a boil and add the baking soda.

 • Drop the rolled balls of dough into the boiling water.
 Boil for 3-5 minutes, until the dough is puffed and just beginning to firm up.
 Remove from the water with a slotted spoon.

-• Place the boiled dough on a greased baking sheet.
-Brush each dough ball with the eggwash then sprinkle sea salt onto the tops as desired.
-Place the pretzels into the preheated oven and bake for 18-20 minutes, until the pretzels are golden brown and cooked through.
+• Bake the pretzels in the preheated oven for 18-20 minutes, until they are golden brown and cooked through.
 Let rest for 2-3 minutes on the baking sheet before transferring to a serving platter.
 Serve with mustard and enjoy!

 Video